 Verify the layer and shut down the packaging machine

-Once the tools are installed on the Packaging Machine, the next step is to verify that the Layer is ready to finalize.
-At this point, any required post-installation processing needs to be completed.
-For example, a reboot may be required, or a Microsoft NGen process may need to complete.
+Once the tools are installed on the packaging machine, you can verify that the layer is ready to finalize.
+Any required post-installation processing needs to be completed.
+For example, a reboot or a Microsoft

-To verify that any outstanding processes are complete, you can run the Shutdown For Finalize tool (icon below), which appears on the packaging machine’s desktop.
+To verify that outstanding processes are complete, run the Shutdown For Finalize tool.
+Look for the Shutdown For Finalize icon on the packaging machine’s desktop.

 Shut down the packaging machine so you can finalize the layer

 - If you are not logged into the packaging machine, remote login using the account set up during OS layer creation.

 - Double-click the Shutdown For Finalize icon.
 A command-line window displays messages detailing the layer verification process.

-- If there is an outstanding operation that must be completed before the layer can be finalized, you are prompted to complete the process.
-For example, if a Microsoft NGen operation needs to complete, you may be able to expedite the NGen operation, as detailed below.
+- If there is an outstanding operation, you are prompted to complete the process.
+For example, if a Microsoft

-- Once any pending operations are complete, double-click the Shutdown For Finalize icon again.
-This shuts down the packaging machine.
+- Once pending operations are done, double-click the Shutdown For Finalize icon again.

 The Layer is now ready to finalize.